americanexpress/parrot/packages/parrot-middleware/README.md

       },
     },
   ],
-  'has more ships with no style': [
+  'has more ships with any type': [
     {
       request: '/ship_log',
       response: {